Meditation For Kids:

 8. Meditation Can Help Kids Learn Empathy

 Lastly, meditation for children can help your child learn empathy.
-Some research has suggested the effects of meditation on both adults and children, and has been found that kids not only have better control of their emotions when they meditate, but they can deepen their emotional understanding of themselves and others and gain more empathy.
+Some research has suggested effects of meditation on both adults and children.
+Concluding, kids not only have better control of their emotions when they meditate, but they can deepen their emotional understanding of themselves and others, gaining more empathy.

-Again, the effects of meditation takes patience and time, but we highly recommend getting your child into the practice of meditation, early and often.
-The positive benefits of regular meditation are seen in many studies, like ones we mentioned above and in other meditation blog posts within our website.
+Again, the effects of meditation takes patience and time.
+We highly recommend getting your child into the practice of meditation, early and often.
+The positive benefits of regular meditation are seen in many studies.

 Please share your personal experiences with meditation in our blog comments section.